 Confidence usually shows in behaviour first.

-When Everyday Maths Is Not Enough
+5. When Everyday Maths is not Enough

-Real-life maths builds confidence – but it may not fully repair learning gaps or exam-level skills, especially approaching GCSE.
+Real-life maths builds confidence, but it may not fully repair learning gaps or exam-level skills, especially approaching GCSE.

 At that stage, structured support helps connect everyday number sense with formal maths methods.

 Using everyday maths to teach money skills is a simple, effective way to strengthen number confidence over time.
-Small, repeated exposure builds familiarity – and familiarity builds confidence.
+Small, repeated exposure builds familiarity, and familiarity builds confidence.